feniix/css_lb_configurator/README.md

 This script is being developed by Fernando Paci @ The Warranty Group

-All the modifications of the code to use classes by @ignacionf
+All the modifications of the code to use classes by [ignacionf](https://github.com/ignacionf)

 Requirements: